kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 - Minimum dimensional clearance: 0.0008 in.
 - Maximum dimensional clearance: 0.0021 in.

-The full flange-opening width, obtained by adding the stem slot and both side recesses, ranges from 2.5000 to 2.5032 in.
+The full flange-opening width ranges from 2.5000 to 2.5032 in.

-Actual side gaps also depend on the T-beam’s lateral position within the stem-slot clearance.

 Source: Machinery’s Handbook, Table 8a, page 654.

 ![Bracket dimension b RC3 fit](bracket-fit-b.png)

 Figure 32.
-Table with RC3 limits for each side recess and the resulting tolerance stack for the total flange-opening width.
+Table with RC3 limits.

 #### Dimension c — RC4